Back to blog

 They will also receive one total age-standardised score that will be used to decide whether they meet the standard for your chosen school.
 The total score is weighted by following this formula:

-A total weighted standardised score of 200 shows that a child is performing at the average academic level for their year group.
+Achieving a total weighted standardised score of 200 indicates that the child is at an average academic level for their year group.

 What's the pass mark for the Bexley Selection Test?